Case Study: Ningaloo region

 Movement and behaviour of northbound migrating Pygmy Blue Whales from the Ningaloo Region

-Building on research supported over the last three years on pygmy blue whales, the data collected highlights the northbound migratory pathways of individual whales are largely within the designated migratory biologically important area (BIA).
+Building on research supported over 2021-2023 on pygmy blue whales, the data collected highlights the northbound migratory pathways of individual whales are largely within the designated migratory biologically important area (BIA).
 Further, using the data from the dive loggers, migratory swimming, exploratory dives, foraging and actual feeding behaviours were identified.
 Foraging and feeding occurred at known feeding locations, as well as outside these areas.
-Pygmy blue whales were lunge feeding at depths >300 m depth in canyon habitat of the slope environments and off the continental shelf edge.
-At Ningaloo there is evidence of more shallow feeding.
-From the low number of tagged whales tracked through the NWS area the whales are clearly migrating rapidly through the region, with much lower residency than at Perth Canyon (their main feeding area in WA).
+Pygmy blue whales were lunge feeding at depths >300 m depth in canyon habitat of the slope environments and off the continental shelf edge of Western Australia.
+At Ningaloo there is evidence of surface feeding behaviour.
+From the low number of tagged whales tracked through the North West Shelf area the whales are clearly migrating rapidly through the region, with much lower residency than at Perth Canyon (their main feeding area in WA).
+The research findings were finalised in 2024 and the peer-reviewed publication details the tracking of foraging and lunge feeding behaviour of nine pygmy blue whales along their northbound migratory paths for the first time – Tracking pygmy blue whale diving behaviour and validation of foraging areas defined from horizontal movement data - ScienceDirect

 - a Sandlering from the February catching trip resighted 15km further North (photo William Greer)